anmolkapil/technojam-task/task_6/README.md

 <u>I only faced one difficulty while doing this task.</u>

 I was using homebrew python and it does not come with [Tcl/Tk](https://www.tcl.tk) dependency required by Tkinter.
-The deafult system version is used instead which is depricated.
+The default system version is used instead which is depricated.
 So I had to use official macOS python installer. (which I really hate using 🥺)

 ## Email Validator with tkinter